Mercerenies/a-turtles-troll/README.md

 * A Turtle's Troll is now built for Minecraft 1.18.2 against the latest Spigot API
+* Phantoms can randomly turn into witches now; witches do not take fall damage
 * Wither skeletons have a 50% chance of spawning with bows rather than swords now
 * Gravestones appear in ten different unique shapes now at random